-$Settings: \ Off, \ Visible; \ Default = Visible$
+Settings: Off, Visible; Default = Visible

 Demonstration controls whether the Demonstration Mode is visible or off.
 The Demonstration Mode appears on the screen if you don't press any keys during the warning screen at power up.
-Menu settings cannot be saved in Demonstration (see Power On and Start-Up Options Menu).
+Menu settings cannot be saved in Demonstration (see Power On the Control Head and Start-Up Options Menu).